Concept for testing accessibility

 Objective:

-Ensure that your website meets the requirements of the Accessibility Improvement Act (BFSG) and the international accessibility guidelines (WCAG 2.1).
+To ensure that your website fulfils the requirements of the Accessibility Improvement Act (BFSG) and the international accessibility guidelines (WCAG 2.1).

 1. preparation